-At UNT, Student Activities offers many options for off-campus, commuter, and non-traditional students, allowing you to balance your academic schedule around the distance, your job, and family responsibilities.
-Part of Student Activities, Off-Campus Student Services (OCSS), is here to help you connect to your educational and extracurricular goals.
+At UNT, Student Activities offers many options for the off-campus, commuter, and non-traditional students, allowing you to balance your academic schedule around the distance, your job, and family responsibilities.
+Part of Student Activities, Off-Campus Student Services (OCSS), is here to you achieve your educational and extracurricular goals.

 For our purposes, a commuter student is a student who lives outside of Denton and drives to school.
-The student likely lives at home, typically with family members.
-An off-campus student is a student who lives off-campus, but still in Denton.
-The student likely lives with roommates in an apartment or house.
-They either walk, take the bus, or drive a short distance to campus.
+The student could live at home with their parents or relatives, live with their own family or dependents, or live alone.
+An off-campus student lives off-campus, but near UNT or in the city of Denton.
+Off-campus students typically live with a roommate or roommates in an apartment or house.
+They either walk, bike, take the bus, or drive a short distance to campus.

 Too much stuff?
 Do you need a place to keep your belongings on campus during the day or daily/weekly throughout the semester?
 The Union can help.
 Long-term lockers are located on the 3rd floor in the Transfer Center (Union 377).
 Day lockers are located on the 2nd floor, north entrance (between Starbucks and The Chat).
 All are free.